 Have no fear, iWA is here!

 CME's iWA technology is different.
-It can transmit 24-bit/48kHz audio in stereo, wirelessly.
+It can transmit up to 24-bit/48kHz audio in stereo, wirelessly.

 It does not use compression or other audio quality compromises because it has more than enough bandwidth.